We are committed to the safety and well-being of our clients, their families, our staff and the community.

 - Clients and vendors are screened daily before entering the building, including temperature checks.

-- Staff members are required to wear personal protective equipment appropriate for specific client care and other job responsibilities.
+- Staff members are required to self-screen daily and wear personal protective equipment appropriate for specific client care and other job responsibilities.

 - Staff members who become symptomatic must not report for work and notify their supervisor.

 - Furniture and common areas have been altered to allow for social distancing.
 All client bedrooms are private, single rooms.

-- Clients will be required to wear face masks to mitigate the spread of the virus unless they are eating or alone in their rooms.
+- Clients will be required to wear medical/ surgical grade face masks to mitigate the spread of the virus unless they are eating or alone in their rooms.

 - Each client’s health is monitored daily, including temperature checks, other signs and symptom screens.

 - If a residential client exhibits symptoms of COVID-19, they will be isolated in their room and be referred for testing.
-If the test returns positive, the client will be medically discharged to self-isolate at home for 14 days.
+If the test returns positive, the client will be medically discharged to self-isolate at home for 5 – 10 days.
 Upon discharge, they will be directed to contact their healthcare provider.
 The client will be notified of their test result.
-Discharged clients are eligible for re-admission after the required 14-day quarantine at home.
+Discharged clients are eligible for re-admission after the required 14-day isolation at home.

-- HopeWay Psychiatry & Associates will continue to offer telemedicine appointments.
+- HopeWay Psychiatry & Associates will continue to offer in-person and telemedicine appointments.

 CHANGES FOR NEW ADMISSIONS